largehadroncollider/lhcSiteSource/content/_index.md

 &nbsp;

+## LHC CTF @ DEF CON 32

+We are excited to announce that we will be hosting a CTF at DEF CON this year!
+You need a Meshtastic node to participate

+<h1><a href="https://ctf.lonelyhackers.lol">JOIN THE CTF HERE</a></h1>

 ### LHC Shop
 LHC is an official DEF CON Community this year! 🥳 We've setup an [LHC shop]({{< relref "shop" >}}) to help offset expenses so we can do really cool things!
 100% of all proceeds will be used towards the LHC Community for DEF CON.